ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```lua
 local c = require("counting")
 ```
 This code takes the table returned by **counting.lua** and assigns it to the local variable `c` in this file.
-Using `count` instead of `c` would have been fine, but I wanted to make it clear that you can use any name.
+Using `count` instead of `c` would have been normal, but I wanted to make it clear that you can use any name.

 The argument for the `require` function is the file name of the file you want, except that you omit the **.lua** from the end.